Democrats eye Sen. Ted Cruz's seat in Republican-dominated Texas as a possible flip

 "It is a tough state," he says.
 "It is a big state that requires a lot of investment."

-But then Democratic Congressman Colin Allred – an attorney and former NFL linebacker — announced he was jumping into the race to oust Ted Cruz.
+But then Democratic Rep. Colin Allred — an attorney and former NFL linebacker — announced he was jumping into the race to oust Cruz.

 Allred flipped a congressional district outside Dallas in 2018, a year that Democrats did particularly well in the midterms.
 He's kept the seat ever since.